EndPointCorp/end-point-blog/2011/08/31/building-xpdf-on-ubuntu.html.md

 sudo make install
 ```

-That's it.
+That’s it.
 Not as nice as the old native Debian/Ubuntu packages, but gets the job done.